 People argue that Lottery organizations are charities and they give back to the community by way of grants as merely an excuse to keep these schemes around, however I firmly feel the impact (Addictions, distractions) outweighs any community good.
 Like the Pokie machines (“One arm bandits” I call them), the poor and the ones who can least afford to engage in such pursuits, seem to be the biggest patrons of them.

 There I’ve said it… I strongly felt that I needed to at least get this off of my chest.

-Update: June 2019 – Thrifty Australian Head Office have also since been notified and have advised they have since started working with Lawrence Vic Pty Ltd to gradually remove the offending reviews posted by franchisee staff.
+Update: June 2019 – Thrifty Australian Head Office have also since been notified and have advised they have since started working with their Licensee, Lawrence Vic Pty Ltd, to gradually remove the offending reviews posted by franchise staff.

 – Source: Google Maps

 …Being the owner, of course he would say that about his own business.

 Lawrence Vic Pty Ltd’s Chief Financial Officer, was also discovered to have placed multiple 5 star ratings of a number of Thrifty Car and Truck rental locations…

 Some more ratings placed by the same person.
 He has placed 5 star ratings on at least 8 (possibly more) locations owned by Lawrence Vic Pty Ltd along with 5 star ratings for a handful of other Thrifty Locations owned by other business units.